 print(code_point, hex(code_point), chr(code_point))

-The International Components for Unicode (ICU) are collected in a program library made available by the Unicode Consortium.
-The library is published with an open source license and can be used on many different operating systems.
-The software facilitates programmatic internationalization (often abbreviated as “i18n”).
+The International Components for Unicode (ICU) are consolidated in a program library provided by the Unicode Consortium.
+The library is released under an open-source license and can be used on many operating systems.
+The software serves the purpose of programmatic Internationalization (often abbreviated as “i18n”).
 Its applications include:

-• Parsing and formatting calendar data, date and time information, numbers, currencies, and messages
+• Parsing and formatting of calendar dates, times, numbers, currencies, and messages

 • “icu4c” is written in C/C++ and provides an API for these languages.